This glossary is partly extracted from the glossary of SeisComP.

 For amplitudes measured on the vertical component records, additional correction factors have to be applied.
 ML saturates at magnitudes around 7 because the maximum amplitudes of larger earthquakes occur at longer periods than the bandpass of 0.1 s and 3 s for the magnitude calculation.

 In SeisComP a modified local magnitude MLv is determined by simulation of a Wood-Anderson instrument and then measuring the amplitude in a 150 s time window on the vertical component of station with distances smaller than 8°.

-Read the SeisComP documentation of ML for the configuration.
+Read the SeisComP documentation of ML for more details and the configuration.

-Read the SeisComP documentation of MLv for the configuration.
+Read the technical documentation of MLc for more details and the configuration.

-The local magnitude measured on the horizontal components with a modified calibration functions as compared to ML.
+The local magnitude computed from amplitudes measured on the horizontal components with a modified parametric calibration function as compared to ML.

-Read the SeisComP documentation of MLh for the configuration.
+Read the SeisComP documentation of MLh for more details and the configuration.